ZckWancem/pv-tracker/README.md

 # PV Tracker

 ## Description
-The PV (Photovoltaic) Tracker is a web application designed to manage and track solar panel installed locations.
+The PV (Photovoltaic) Tracker is a web application designed to manage and track solar panel installed positions.
 Built with Next.js, React, and a PostgreSQL database, the application aims to streamline the process of monitoring and maintaining solar panel projects.

 ## Features
 *   **Profile Management:** Create, edit, and delete project profiles to organize.
 *   **Panel Data Upload:** Upload solar panel data via CSV or Excel files.
-*   **Interactive Dashboard:** View key statistics and insights related to solar panel location.
+*   **Interactive Dashboard:** View key statistics and insights related to solar panel installed positions.
 *   **Panel Table View:** Browse and manage detailed information about individual solar panels.
 *   **NFC Tool Integration:** Support for NFC-enabled scanning of solar panels.
 *   **RESTful API:** Robust API endpoints for managing profiles and panel data.